-Students who receive a Units 3 and 4 sequence for any of the following VCE VET programs may be eligible for an increment towards their ATAR (10% of the average of the student's primary four scaled studies).
+Students who receive a Units 3 and 4 sequence for any of the following VCE VET programs may be eligible for an increment towards their ATAR.
 This increment is awarded by the Victorian Tertiary Admissions Centre (VTAC) and further information can be found on the VTAC website.

 - Automotive

-- Beauty Nail Technology
+- Beauty Services Nail Technology

 - Building and Construction

 - Engineering

+- Salon Assistant